Consider some of the comments after Harper's 13-year, $330 million deal with the Phillies was announced:

 Harper hints that Phillies have enough money for Trout

-Bryce Harper explains why he changed his number from 34 to 3 because of Roy Halladay and alludes to Mike Trout's upcoming free agency.
+Bryce Harper explains that he changed his number from 34 to 3 because of Roy Halladay and alludes to Mike Trout's upcoming free agency.